sigproc/qbo_sigproc/qbo_joypad/README.md

 $ roslaunch qbo_joypad joypad.launch device:=/dev/input/js1
 ```

-To launch the application with the joypad tester enabled (for debugging purposes), set the 'tester' argument as follows Instead:
+To launch the application with the joypad tester enabled (for debugging purposes), set the 'tester' argument as follows:
 ```console
 $ roslaunch qbo_joypad joypad.launch tester:=true
 ```